-abnormalities in long-term memory as reported previously, when the proportion of Δ mtDNA in affected tissues reached approximately 70-80% (Inoue et al. 2000; Nakada et al. 2001, 2004, 2006; Ogasawara et al. 2010; Tanaka et al. 2008).
-In some of surviving mito-mice Δ carrying >80% Δ mtDNA, retinal abnormalities were observed (Figure 5).
+At 6 months of age or later, all the surviving mito-mice Δ showed lactic acidosis, heart block, renal failure, male infertility, deafness, and abnormalities in long-term memory as reported previously, when the proportion of Δ mtDNA in affected tissues reached approximately 70%-80% (Inoue et al. 2000; Nakada et al. 2001; Nakada et al. 2004; Nakada et al. 2006; Ogasawara et al. 2010; Tanaka et al. 2008).
+In some of surviving mito-mice Δ carrying >80% Δ mtDNA, retinal abnormalities were observed (Figure 14).
 These results indicated that neonates that remitted from PS-like phenotypes in early life expressed KSS-like phenotypes in their middle life.